CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

    > **Note:** It might take few minutes to load.

 ### Task 5: Perform a failover of the Hyper-V virtual machine

+In this task, you will perform a test failover for the SEA-CORE1 virtual machine, monitor the job's progress, and clean up the test failover.
+You will also review and validate the failover options, including performing a planned and unplanned failover without initiating them.

+In this task, you will perform a failover of the Hyper-V virtual machine.

 1. On **SEA-SVR2**, in the browser window displaying the Azure portal, on the **SEA-CORE1** replicated items blade go to the **Compute and Network setting (1)** under General and review the virtual machine size.
 Validate that the size is set to A1_v2, if not **edit** the size to be **A1_v2 (2)** and click on **Save (3)**.